Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 \subsubsection{Cache-based Data Reusing}

 There are two main caching strategies: (1) degree-based caching (degree), (2) pre-sampling-based caching (sample).
-Degree-based caching is a static strategy, which first ranks the vertices according to their out-degree and then prioritizes the caching of vertex features with higher out-degree.
-The pre-sampling-based caching strategy first obtains the access frequency of each vertex by pre-sampling and then prioritizes the caching of frequently accessed vertex features.

-As shown in Figure \ref{fig:diff-cache}, we compare the performance of these two caching strategies on two datasets, Amazon (power-law graphs) and OGB-Paper (non-power-law graph), respectively.
-The experimental results show that on the Amazon dataset, the performance of the degree-based caching strategy and the pre-sampling-based caching strategy is comparable.
+The degree-based caching strategy prioritizes caching vertices with large out-degrees.
+The sampling-based caching strategy first obtains the access frequency of each vertex by pre-sampling and then prioritizes the caching of frequently accessed vertex features.
+We compare the performance of these two caching strategies.
+As shown in Figure \ref{fig:diff-cache}, on the Amazon dataset, the performance of these two caching strategies is comparable.
 However, on the OGB-Paper dataset, the pre-sampling-based caching strategy significantly outperforms the degree-based caching strategy.
 This is because degree-based caching is based on the assumption that higher-degree vertices are more likely to be sampled.
 Therefore, degree-based caching strategies perform well on power-law graphs but perform poorly on non-power-law graphs.
 In addition, the degree-based caching strategy is only applicable to the uniform vertex sampling algorithm \cite{GraphSage_NIPS17}.
 For special sampling algorithms (such as importance sampling \cite{FastGCN_ICLR18}), the degree-based assumption is no longer valid.
 In contrast, the pre-sampling-based caching strategy has better robustness and performs well on both power-law graphs and non-power-law graphs.